jorpaspr/servinowServer/README.md

 Servinow standar installation
 =============================

-1) Install vender dependencies of symfony2:
+1) Install all vendor dependencies of symfony2:
 -------------------------------------------

 Install first all vendor dependencies.
 So YOU HAVE TO download composer: